-where "API_KEY" is your key and "API_METHOD_URL" is the URL to the API method you are calling.
-There is no password used for the HTTP Basic authentication, so make sure that there is no space between the ":" (colon) and the "@" (at sign).
+Example: If the API key is "abc123" the HTTP URL would look like this: http://API_KEY:@API_METHOD_URL where "API_KEY" is your key and API_METHOD_URL is the URL to the API method you are calling.
+There is no password used for HTTP Basic authentication, so ensure that there is no spacing between the colon : and the at sign @.

-For example, a call with the API key "abc123" to the CreateMailingList method looks like this: http://abc123:@se.api.anpdm.com/v1/mailinglists/
+Example: A call with the API key "abc123" to the CreateMailingList method looks like this: http://abc123:@se.api.anpdm.com/v1/mailinglists/

 Code and HTTP Status CodeThe "code" in the API response contains a status of how the API request went.
 In addition to the code in the content, the HTTP Status Code is also set to reflect the status of the request.
 These are the codes and HTTP Status Codes the APSIS API will return:

 |-1||500||Internal Server Error - there was an issue with the API server.
 Contact APSIS support with the request details to get this resolved.|